Te12944265-AMAHA/16833-vill-slam/blaser_ros/README.md

 * **Kalibr**'s wiki has some great tutorials on IMU modeling.

 The calibration may take a long time.
 After it finishes, examine the rotation and translation result.
-You should have a pretty good guess by the mechanical design CAD file or by just looking at the sensor.
+You should have a pretty good guess from the mechanical design CAD file or by just looking at the sensor.

 #### Camera-laser extrinsics